OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ### Get errors trying to download a PDF file

 Directly downloading blobs as PDF files in an add-in is not supported when Edge is the browser.
 The workaround is to create a simple web application that downloads blobs as PDF files.
 In your add-in call the `Office.context.ui.openBrowserWindow(url)` method and pass the URL of the web application.
+This will open the web application in a browser window outside of Office.

 ## See also